Ronlin1/AI-Startups-Directory/README.md

 Welcome to the AI Startups Directory!
 This is a curated list of startups that are leveraging AI in different ways to solve real-world problems.
 The directory is constantly updated to ensure that it includes the most up-to-date startups in the AI space.

 ## Contributing
-We welcome contributions to the AI Startups Directory!
+Am welcoming contributions to the AI Startups Directory!
 To add a new startup, please follow these steps:

 ## Fork this repository
 - Clone your forked repository to your local machine